Tauranga mayor Tenby Powell subject of Code of Conduct complaint

 Tauranga City Council's elected members will now consider whether Powell breached the Code of Conduct and what, if any, penalty he should face.

-Hollis made the complaint about comments Powell made to a March 5 briefing of about 25 elected members and council staff.
+Hollis made the complaint about Powell's comments to a March 5 briefing of about 25 elected members and council staff.

 READ MORE: